-- Cook the pork on high heat in a heavy skillet, such as cast iron.
+- Cook the pork on high heat in a heavy skillet, such as cast iron, shaking off any excess marinade as you remove it from the bag.
 Cook for approximately 10 minutes, or until seared and fully cooked through.

 - Meanwhile, divide the bowl ingredients into four bowls, layering the lettuce, noodles, carrots, cucumbers, and herbs.

 - Top each bowl with equal amounts of pork and garnish with chopped peanuts.
 Pour dipping sauce on top of each bowl just before eating.

 - For a vegetarian/vegan version, use tofu instead of pork and use a vegetarian friendly substitute for the fish sauce, such as this one.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.